onexianjian/v8wiki/Checking-out-source.md

 # Source Code Branches

-There are several different branches of V8; if you're unsure of which version to get, you most likely want the up-to-date stable version in `trunk/`.
-Here's an overview of the different branches:
+There are several different branches of V8; if you're unsure of which version to get, you most likely want the up-to-date stable version.
+Have a look at our [Release Process](Release Process) for more information about the different branches used.

-  * The bleeding edge, `branches/bleeding_edge/`, is where active development takes place.
-If you're considering contributing to V8 this is the branch to get.
-  * Under `trunk/` is the "stable edge", which is updated a few times per week.
-It is a copy of the bleeding edge that has been successfully tested.
-Use this if you want to be almost up to date and don't want your code to break whenever we accidentally forget to add a file on the bleeding edge.
-Some of the trunk revisions are tagged with X.Y.Z.T version labels.
-When we decide which of X.Y.**.** is the "most stable", it becomes the X.Y branch in subversion.
-  * If you want a well-tested version that doesn't change except for bugfixes, use one of the versioned branches (e.g. `branches/3.16/` at the time of this writing).
-Note that usually only the last two branches are actively maintained; any older branches could have unfixed security holes.
 You may want to follow the V8 version that Chrome is shipping on its stable (or beta) channels, see http://omahaproxy.appspot.com.

 # V8 public API compatibility